 Tia B's specializes in waffles and has a rotating menu of specials.
 In addition to your usual breakfast waffles, they have blue corn chicken fajita waffles, the waffle breakfast sandwich, country fried chicken and waffles, biscuits and gravy waffles and the browned butter bourbon/fried banana waffle.
 The varieties are numerous and the portions are huge, so bring your appetite.

-Tia Betty Blue's offers house made chile, tamales and posole.
+Tia Betty Blue's offers house-made chili, tamales, and posole.
 They also have vegetarian, vegan and gluten-free options.
-They have a breakfast bowl, breakfast enchiladas, tacos, burritos and huevos.
+They have a breakfast bowl, breakfast enchiladas, tacos, burritos, and huevos.
 They also specialize in waffles and on weekends have a veggie hash plate and French toast.

-Every time I go to a Weck's, I wonder at my appetite.
-Where did it come from, I wonder.
 Weck's has had a "full belly tradition" since 1991, and each location maintains a brisk business.
 Plates come piled with food, but somehow, I manage to always get through it.
-It must be because it tastes to so good.
+It must be because it tastes so so good.
 Don't go, though, unless you wake up hungry.